 The New Life Version says “these tests prove your faith and help you not to give up.”
 Keep in mind, that there is a greater reward waiting for you, Jesus says in Matthew 24:13:

-But he that shall endure unto the end, the same shall be saved.
-Matthew 24:13 (KJV)
+KJV: But he that shall endure unto the end, the same shall be saved.

 So we should be inspired by this.
-His message was not only to the disciples that walked with him, it is for all of his followers.
+His message was not only to the disciples who walked with him, but to all of his followers.

 Sorrows and trials come…